madrury/the-rising-sea/the-rising-sea.md

 ![Grothendieck 1951](/img/grothendieck-young.png)

-This man is Alexander Grothendieck, a revolutionary Mathematician.
-His work in the 1960's and 1970's changed the course of pure mathematics research in multiple fields.
+This is Alexander Grothendieck, a revolutionary Mathematician.
+His work in the 1950's through the 1970's changed the course of pure mathematics research in multiple fields.

 Every mathematician knows this man's name, and are either familiar with his work, or familiar with how familiar some of their peers are with his work.